Sung-Huan/ANNOgesic/docs/source/test_case.rst

         -sf \
         -nf \
         -sd ANNOgesic/input/database/sRNA_database_BSRD \
-        -sd ANNOgesic/input/database/nr \
+        -nd ANNOgesic/input/database/nr \
         -tl $TEX_LIBS \
         -rt all_1 \
         -pj ANNOgesic

 If you have sORF information, you can also assign path of the sORF gff folder to ``-O``.
 Then, comparison of sRNAs and sORFs can be done.

 Output files are following.